ahmadhashemi/NSError-PersianDescription/README.md

 ## Usage

-Whenever you get an NSError object, just write:
+Add all files into your project, import NSError+PersianDescription.h, and wherever you get an NSError object, just write:
 ~~~~
 error.persianDescription;
 ~~~~